The vision for the Ebury Bridge Estate is to set a new standard in estate regeneration.

 In 2018, following extensive consultation with Ebury Bridge residents, Westminster City Council approved proposals for the renewal of Ebury Bridge.

-The proposals will see the full redevelopment of the current estate and the creation of 750 new high-quality homes across a range of tenures.
+The proposals will see the full redevelopment of the current estate and the creation of around 750 new high-quality homes across a range of tenures.
 We will reprovide all existing council homes, and deliver at least another 159 new affordable homes.

 Energy efficiency and reducing the estate's carbon footprint are cornerstones of the scheme.
 The proposals outline how the estate will, in time, become a zero-carbon estate and how it will contribute to the United Nations 17 sustainability goals.